kodecocodes/swift-algorithm-club/Bit Set/README.markdown

 	10001111  size=4
 	00100011  size=8

 The first one only uses the first 4 bits; the second one uses 8 bits.
-The first one should really be `10000000` but let's pretend we forgot to clear out those 1's.
-Then a bitwise or between the two results in:
+The first one should really be `10000000` but let's pretend we forgot to clear out those 1's at the end.
+Then a bitwise OR between the two results in:

 	10001111
 	00100011